reuelindurkar/Mech105-projectCode/README.md

  2. **ND**

-This file calculates the number of days when inputted a number of months and days.
+<p>This file calculates the number of days when inputted a number of months and days.
 The program is able to account for leapyears.
 If the number of days is calculated for a leapyear, the program will add 1 day to the final answer to account for the leapyear.
-The user must input if it is a leapyear or not.
+The user must input if it is a leapyear or not.</p>

-For example, if my function was called with the inputs as *mo = 2*, *da = 1*, *leap = 0*<br> the result would be outputted as 60 days.
+For example, if my function was called with the inputs as *mo = 2*, *da = 1*, *leap = 0*, the result would be outputted as 60 days.

 3. **Homework 7 question 1**

 This code shows left division which is used in matrix algebra.
-The basic formula follows: A\B;
+The basic formula follows: *A\B*;

 4. **Homework 15**